Debugging and Profiling#

 }

-Assert conditions inside a GPU kernel:
+cuda_tile_assert! asserts conditions inside a kernel:

-let tile = load_tile_like_2d(input, output);
+let tile = load_tile_like(input, output);

 cuda_tile_assert!(tile[0] > 0.0, "Value must be positive");

-let ctx = CudaContext::new(0)?;
+let device = Device::new(0)?;

-let stream = ctx.new_stream()?;
+let stream = device.new_stream()?;

-let x: Arc<Tensor<f32>> = ones([32, 32]).arc().sync_on(&stream)?;
+let x: Arc<Tensor<f32>> = ones(&[32, 32]).map(Into::into).sync_on(&stream)?;

-let z = zeros([32, 32]).sync_on(&stream)?.partition([4, 4]);
+let z = zeros(&[32, 32]).sync_on(&stream)?.partition([4, 4]);

 let (z, _x) = my_kernel(z, x).sync_on(&stream)?;